replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 ### Auto Resource Scaling

-With auto resource scaling, EKCO automatically scales specific cluster resources that were installed by kURL.
+With auto resource scaling, EKCO automatically scales some cluster resources that were installed by kURL to the specified replica count.

-Auto resource scaling is useful because many cluster resources require that all nodes join the cluster before the desired replica can be fulfilled.
+Auto resource scaling is useful because a subset of cluster resources require that all nodes join the cluster before the desired replica count can be fulfilled.
 This can cause issues such as false positives in health check error reporting.

-Auto resource scaling helps to avoid issues like this by ensuring proper cluster state.
+Auto resource scaling helps to avoid issues like this by scaling this subset of custom resources to the specified replica count without requiring that all nodes join the cluster.

 Auto resource sclaing is available in v0.13.0 and later.